AndreasKirchmair/carRental/README.md

 Windows/Linux:
 ```
+cd frontend
 npm run build
 ```
 This creates a static site.
-To preview this site locally, use the following command:
+To preview this site locally (localhost:4173), use the following command:
 ```
 npm run preview
 ```